 Testifying as a Forensic Expert Witness for Both Plaintiffs and Defendants

-Whether chosen by attorneys because he conducted the initial medical record review and/or medical malpractice case, or simply because of his stellar reputation for breaking down complicated medical terminology into easy-to-consume pieces of information that any jury can understand, Dr. Chundru is frequently selected to be a PATHOLOGY EXPERT WITNESS in malpractice lawsuits.
+Whether chosen by attorneys because he conducted the initial medical record review and/or medical malpractice case, or simply because of his ability to break down complicated medical terminology into easy-to-consume pieces of information that any jury can understand, Dr. Chundru is frequently selected to be a PATHOLOGY EXPERT WITNESS in malpractice lawsuits.

 Let Dr. Chundru Help You

-Whatever your need, as a forensic pathologist Dr. Chundru can provide you with caring services that can provide closure and peace of mind.
+Whatever your circumstances, as a forensic pathologist Dr. Chundru can provide service with care to help you find closure and peace of mind.

 To consult with him about how he can help you with your case, call him today at (305) 283-3371.